tomasmark79/DotNameCppFree/README.md

 ### 🛸 Private Edition for Contributors

-- Provides everything else
+- Provides everything else - as an extension for VSCode and more

 ### Contributors - Sponsors

 Please consider contributing via [PayPal 💶](https://paypal.me/TomasMark) or by sponsoring me directly on GitHub to support future development.
-Once you have made your contribution, kindly contact me at [tomas@digitalspace.name](mailto:tomas@digitalspace.name) so that I can grant you access to the full version of the DotNameCppFree template project.
+Once you have made your contribution, kindly contact me at [tomas@digitalspace.name](mailto:tomas@digitalspace.name) so that I can grant you access to the full version of the D🌀tNameCpp repository.

 Thank you in advance.